jsntv200/radiant-basic_page_auth-extension/README.md

 # Basic Page Auth

-Protect a page's contents with HTTP Basic Authentication.
+Protect page content with HTTP Basic Authentication.
 The user, password, and realm are set up by adding the following Fields to a page:

 User (required)
 Password (required)
 Realm (optional)

 Realm defaults to the page slug.
 If set to "true" it will use Radiant::Config['site.title'], otherwise set your own value.